Regency Acts: Regency Act 1953

-The Act also allowed the Queen's mother, Queen Elizabeth The Queen Mother, to become a Counsellor of State again, a position she had lost on the death of her husband King George VI.
+The act also allowed the Queen's mother, Queen Elizabeth the Queen Mother, to become a Counsellor of State again, a position she had lost on the death of her husband King George VI.

 Most of the provisions of the Regency Act 1953 (2 & 3 Eliz.
 2. c.
-1) ceased to be applicable as the Queen's children came of age.
+1) ceased to be applicable as the Queen's children came of age, except in the unlikely event that the Queen's children all passed away before her grandchildren became of age.
 The sole provision of the 1953 Act that is still relevant is section 2, which reduced to 18 the age at which the heir-apparent or heir-presumptive to the throne could become Regent.
 This was done to remove the perceived anomaly that a person aged 18 could become a counsellor of state and could, upon accession to the throne, personally discharge the royal functions, but could not act as a regent until 21.
 In fact, this had been intended in 1937.
 In 1937, when the bill was still in committee, the attorney-general Donald Somervell had said:

 There might well arise a case where the heir to the Throne was under 18 years of age and where it would be necessary to have a Regent, but that such Regent would only be a few months older.
 It would then be rather absurd to appoint as Regent someone only six months older than the King.
 Consequently ... there should be a minimum difference of three years.

 Counsellors of State Act 2022

 The Counsellors of State Act 2022 (c.
-47) appointed Anne, Princess Royal and Prince Edward, Earl of Wessex (now Duke of Edinburgh) as additional Counsellors of State for their lifetimes, a position each had previously held but subsequently lost when Prince William and Prince Harry respectively reached the age of eligibility.
-This was reported as intended to avoid the possible necessity of Prince Andrew, Duke of York, beset by scandals, acting as a Counsellor of State.
+47) appointed Princess Anne and Prince Edward as additional Counsellors of State for their lifetimes, a position each had previously held but subsequently lost when Prince William and Prince Harry respectively reached the age of eligibility.
+This was reported as intended to avoid the possible necessity of Prince Andrew (now Andrew Mountbatten-Windsor), beset by scandals, acting as a Counsellor of State.